Skip to Main Content

 Think you’ve been a victim?
 If your Nest account has been subject to fraud or you’ve accidentally given away your details, tell us straight away and then report it to Action Fraud.

 If you receive suspicious emails, please forward them to phishing@nestpensions.org.uk and then delete them.
-Run your anti-virus software if you’ve clicked on any links or opened attachments.
+Run your anti-virus apps if you’ve opened any links or attachments.

 Five ways to protect yourself from pension scammers

 1. Reject an unexpected pension offer, whether it’s made to you online, in person or over the phone.
-Find out more about how scammers may target you in the next section.
+Stop!
+Think Fraud has info to help you learn how to spot scammers.

 2. Always check who you’re dealing with.
 Make sure that anyone offering you pensions advice or services is authorised by the Financial Conduct Authority (FCA).
 You can do this by using the FCA’s register or calling its helpline on 0800 111 6768.